Skip to content

 Parsing command-line arguments

 Either keep it simple as in the above example, or use a case statement.
+Always use case if there are any --options.
 See todos.sh for a case example.

 Rationale

 getopts, as well the variant of getopt on BSD, cannot parse –long-style options. getopt has other differences between distributions, as well.
-This makes case statements a substantially better choice.
+These issues make case statements a better choice.

 Docker